michaelromero212/michaelromero212/README.md

 I specialize in building the "connective tissue"—the automation, observability, and data quality guardrails—that makes AI work in production.

 [LinkedIn](https://www.linkedin.com/in/michaelromero219/) | [Resume (Contact for Copy)](#)

-# 🧠 Knowledge Copilot
-### **Enterprise AI Assistant for Databricks Professional Services**

-> **Repository**: `michaelromero212/Databricks-PS-Knowledge-Copilot`
-> **Status**: [Operational] | **Context**: RAG-Powered Knowledge Scaling

-> **Status**: [Operational] | **Context**: Databricks Professional Services (PS) Scaling
-## 🚀 Project Overview
-The **Knowledge Copilot** is a high-performance, retrieval-augmented generation (RAG) assistant designed to scale expertise within Databricks PS teams.
-It solves the "Expertise Bottleneck" by providing instant, grounded answers to complex consulting and architectural questions based on authenticated internal documentation.
-## 🛠️ The Tech Stack
-- **AI Core**: RAG architecture with automated document ingestion and embedding workflows.
-- **Backend**: **FastAPI** (Python) for low-latency query handling and state management.
-- **Frontend**: **React** for a responsive, dashboard-style user experience.
-- **Data Layer**: Optimized for Databricks-specific documentation and internal project artifacts.
-## ✨ Key Features & Proof Points
-- **Grounded Intelligence**: Prevents hallucinations by surfacing only documented facts with citation-style grounding.
-- **Automated Ingestion**: Python-based scripts that normalize unstructured docs into searchable vectors.
-- **Observability**: Real-time health monitoring of backend services and vector database connectivity.
-- **Scalable UI**: Modern React interface designed for high-density information lookup.
-## 📈 Why This Matters
-In a high-growth consulting environment, knowledge latency equals project risk.
-This tool transforms static documentation into an active peer-review partner, reducing research time for senior architects and accelerating onboarding for new consultants.
----

-# 📘 Engagement Runbook Generator
-### **Intelligent Automation for the Consulting Lifecycle**

-> **Repository**: `michaelromero212/Databricks-PS-AI-Engagement-Runbook-Generator`
-> **Value**: 80% Reduction in Manual Formatting Time

-> **Status**: [Production-Ready] | **Value**: 80% Reduction in Manual Formatting Time
-## 🚀 Project Overview
-This tool automates the most time-consuming part of the consulting lifecycle: the creation of structured **Engagement Runbooks**.
-By applying NLP and intelligent parsing to Slack exports, kickoff notes, and architecture diagrams, it generates standardized, client-ready documentation in seconds.
-## 🛠️ The Tech Stack
-- **Automation Core**: **Python**-driven NLP pipeline for data extraction and normalization.
-- **API Engine**: **FastAPI** for robust, asynchronous processing of large document batches.
-- **Frontend**: **React + TypeScript** for enterprise-grade type safety and UI consistency.
-- **Integration**: Designed to interface with Databricks APIs and common communication platforms (Slack, Jira).
-## ✨ Key Features & Proof Points
-- **Unstructured Data Parsing**: Converts conversational Slack exports into structured project milestones.
-- **Standardized Output**: Ensures consistency across PS engagements by enforcing a central runbook schema.
-- **Smart Extracts**: Automatically identifies key decision points and technical requirements from kickoff logs.
-- **Live Pipeline Tracking**: Real-time visual feedback of document processing status.
-## 📈 Why This Matters
-Manual runbook generation is an error-prone process that distracts consultants from high-value architectural work.
-This generator ensures data integrity across teams while allowing consultants to focus on delivery rather than administrative formatting.
----